Overview

 Cyber Security Expert Panel

-The Cyber Security Expert Panel was established in October 2020 to provide the Minister of Public and Business Service Delivery with recommendations to improve digital resilience across government and the Broader Public Sector.
-This report is part of Ontario’s first-ever Cyber Security Strategy and an important milestone in our efforts to improve our cyber resilience.
+The Cyber Security Expert Panel was established in October 2020 to provide the Minister of Public and Business Service Delivery with recommendations to improve digital resilience across government and the broader public sector.
+The expert panel’s final report was released in October 2022 and is part of Ontario’s first-ever Cyber Security Strategy — an important milestone in our efforts to improve our cyber resilience.

-In their report, the expert panel provides recommendations to help the Ontario Public Service and Broader Public Sector organizations become more cyber resilient through better preparation, prevention, and response.
-This provides guidance and supports that municipalities and organizations like hospitals, school boards, colleges and universities, and children’s aid societies need to prevent and respond to future cyber attacks.
+In their report, the expert panel provides recommendations to help the Ontario Public Service and broader public sector organizations become more cyber resilient through better preparation, prevention, and response.
+The report includes guidance on how municipalities and organizations, like hospitals, school boards, colleges and universities, and children’s aid societies, can prevent and respond to future cyber attacks.

 Sign up for cyber security services